raimohanska/newboard/Performance.md

+## Status

+- Zoom surprizingly sluggish and content-visibility et al do not seem to help
+- Dragging around still sluggish.
+What up?

 ## Performance optimizations

 1. Make sure your root component is not re-rendered unnecessarily.
 In this case, Canvas must not re-render when a Note is moved.
 For this, it must only use the list of item ids from the store.